Solid oxide fuel cell: DCFC

-On substitution, K_{eq} at 1023 K is 1.44 x 10^{−4}.
+On substitution, K_{eq} at 1023 K is 1.44 × 10^{−4}.
 Hence theoretically we need 3.4% hydrogen to prevent the formation of NiS at 5 ppm H_{2}S.

 RSOC

 The need for innovation in the energy storage market has brought upon research in reversible solid-oxide cells (RSOCs).
 These cells are able to make a power-power conversion by operating alternatively as solid oxide fuel cells (SOFCs) and solid oxide electrolysis cells (SOECs), which can aide in the next generation of green energy technologies that are facing energy transportation and storage difficulties.
 In 2023, 34% of the energy provided to the grid was "rejected" or lost in the process, meaning that it did not reach the final output that it was meant for (i.e. heat emitted from a lightbulb instead of only photon emissions).
 A surefire method to convert green hydrogen to energy, or energy to hydrogen as storage, would help considerably reduce energy losses and improve the total efficiency of emerging green energy technologies.